tylergraham117/tylergraham-site/content/Notes/01 - Sources/Books/Hero On A Mission (book).md

 - Our overarching story is a collection of smaller stories.
 When one story ends, a new one begins.
 We have to make sure that the new one is just as good.
 - After we do something meaningful or adventurous, we have a tendency to want to bask in that for a while.
 This is a mistake.
 Time marches on without you, and you're sitting there without a new story.
 	- You have to start writing the next page.

+> [!quote]
-- "Even after a great adventure, we must all dream up something new."
+> "Even after a great adventure, we must all dream up something new."

-- When we can't find a way to experience meaning, we distract ourselves with pleasure.
+When we can't find a way to experience meaning, we distract ourselves with pleasure.

 #### A Formula for Meaning
 1. Take action creating work or doing something.
 (Do something.
 Take action.)
 2. Experience something or encounter someone that you find captivating and that pulls you out of yourself.
-(Be interested in others.)
+(Be interested in something/someone beyond you.)
 3. Have an optimistic attitude towards the challenges that are inevitable.
 (Embrace hardship with the understand of it's benefit.)

 - When you take on a challenge with others, you forge a richer relationship.